PaulRouanet/ros2_control_bolt/ros2_control_bolt_tuto/Setup_Bolt.md

     - An emergency stop button,
     - A power cable.

-2) Take your alimentation, put them on and adjust behind alimentation the port (P1/P2/P3) and put the mode to SET then set the Voltage to 20V and amperage 5A.
+2) Take your alimentation, put them on and adjust behind alimentation the port (P1/P2/P3) and put the mode to SET then set the Voltage to 20V and amperage 5A at the fronto.
 Finally change the mode to NORMAL.

         [PHOTO DERRIERE L'ALIMENTATION]